oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 This is the location where intermediate results will be stored before training/inference begins.
 Basically these will be dataframes stored in csv format at an assigned object storage bucket.

-*   **combinedResult (optional)** - The name of the data frame to output.
-Specify this parameter only when a single data frame needs to be output.
-However, if sharding is desired/configured, the sharded dataset will be output automatically.
-In this case, there is no need to specify this parameter.
+*   **combinedResult** - The name of the data frame to output.
+    * Specify this parameter only when a single data frame needs to be output.
+    * If sharding is desired/configured, the sharded dataset will be output automatically.
+In this case, there is **no need** to specify this parameter.
 *   **type** \- only **object storage** is supported at present.
 *   **namespace** - the namespace of the target object storage bucket.
 *   **bucket** \- the bucket name.
-*   **objectName** \- the full path and name of the object.
+*   **folder** \- folder name prefix where you want to store your intermediate processed data.

 ### outputDestination